kchapline/photostreamer-pi/README.md

 This is the hardware we use and recommend.
 There are many other options, but we have not tested them and can't vouch for their suitability for this use.

 ##### Project Board
 The photostreamer-pi application runs on the Raspberry Pi.
 Best results are achieved with the [Raspberry Pi 2 Model B.](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)

 ##### Case
 The Pi needs a case to protect it while being used in the field.
 Several models are available; we use [this slim case enclosure from GeauxRobot.](http://www.amazon.com/gp/product/B00NH8NU3Q?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s05) It requires assembly, but once built it's easy to open and it fits well with the battery we recommend.

 ##### WiFi
-Photostreamer connects to the Internet via WiFi
+Photostreamer connects to the Internet via a WiFi dongle and any hotspot.
+[This one](http://www.amazon.com/gp/product/B00H28H8DU?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s06) from Plugable is plug-and-play with the Pi.
+It also supports infrastructure mode, which the photostreamer-pi application requires.

+##### Storage
+The Pi uses a Micro SDHC card to store its operating system and any media.
+Best results for the Photostreamer are achieved with a Class 10 card.
+You'll want at least 16GB.
+We use [this 32GB card from SanDisk.](http://www.amazon.com/gp/product/B00M55C0NS?psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s04)